ninjaaron/pyfil/README.rst

 available objects
 ~~~~~~~~~~~~~~~~~
-Automatically imports (unless overridden in ~/.config/pyrep-env.py):
+Automatically imports (unless overridden in ~/.config/pyfil-env.py):
     ``sys``, ``os``, ``re``, ``math``, ``pprint from pprint``, ``timeit
     from timeit`` and ``strftime from time``.

 If you'd like to specify a custom execution environment for rep, create
-~/.config/pyrep-env.py and put things in it.
+~/.config/pyfil-env.py and put things in it.

 The execution environment also has a special object for stdin,
 creatively named ``stdin``.
 This differs from sys.stdin in that it
 rstrips (aka chomps) all the lines when you iterate over it, and it has
 a property, stdin.l, which returns a list of the (rstripped) lines.
-pyrep is quite bullish about using rstrip because python's print
+pyfil is quite bullish about using rstrip because python's print
 function will supply an additional newline, and if you just want the
 value of the text in the line, you almost never want the newline
 character.
 If you do want the newlines, access sys.stdin directly.